villesalmela/CodeQA/README.md

 1. In VS Code, press F1
 1. Enter command `>dev containers: open folder in container`
     - select the project root folder
-    - this will build and start the image
+    - this will build and start the image, and make the app available at http://localhost:8000